chrischizinski/SNR_R_Group/_posts/2016-12-09-ANOVA_1factor.md

 ![plot of chunk unnamed-chunk-4](/SNR_R_Group/figs/2016-12-09-ANOVA_1factor/unnamed-chunk-4-1.png)

--Construction of the tests of null hypotheses is identical for fixed and random factors in the single factor ANOVA model but these null hypotheses have very different interpretations
+- Construction of the tests of null hypotheses is identical for fixed and random factors in the single factor ANOVA model but these null hypotheses have very different interpretations
       - The H0 for the fixed factor refers only to the groups used in the study whereas the H0 for the random factor refers to all the possible groups that could have been used
       - The assumption of equal within group variances is so important.
 For example, if \\( \alpha_{i1} \\) does not equal \\( \alpha_{i2} \\), then \\( MS_{residual} \\) does not estimate a single population variance , and we cannot construct a reliable F-ratio for testing the H0 of no group effects

 #### Unbalanced designs

 - Unequal sample sizes among groups can cause some problems:
-      1. Different group means will be estimated with dif-ferent levels of precision, which can make interpretation difficult
+      1. Different group means will be estimated with different levels of precision, which can make interpretation difficult
       2. ANOVA F test is more sensitive to violations of assumptions (i.e., homogeneity of variances) if sample sizes differ
       3. Estimation of group effects is  more difficult
       4. Power calculations for random effects models are difficult